-The following table sets forth the fees (including cost reimbursements) paid to Ernst & Young LLP for the fiscal years ended February 28, 2017 and February 28, 2018, for various categories of professional services they performed as our independent registered public accountants.
+The following table sets forth the fees (including cost reimbursements) paid to Ernst & Young LLP for the fiscal years ended February 28, 2018 and February 28, 2019, for various categories of professional services they performed as our independent registered public accountants.

 Year ended February 28,

-2017 2018
+2018 2019

-Audit Fees (1) \$ 565,000 \$ 515,000
+Audit Fees (1) \$ 510,000 \$ 495,000

-Tax Fees (2) 4,200
+Other Audit Fees (2) 5,000 15,000

-Total Fees \$ 569,200 \$ 515,000
+Total Fees \$ 515,000 \$ 510,000

-(1) Fees for both years relate to annual financial statement audits, limited quarterly review services and providing consents for SEC filings and other services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements.

-(2) Tax fees related to tax research associated with our various radio station and magazine dispositions.
+- (1) Fees for both years relate to annual financial statement audits, limited quarterly review services and providing consents for SEC filings and other services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements. - (2) In the current year, fees related to the sale of St. Louis and the additional work related to the implementation of new accounting standards.
+In the prior year, fees related to the filing of Form S-8.